Collaborative Robot Risk Assessments

 Often sold as 'safe out of the box', this is true, until the tooling or gripper is attached to the end.
 This then changes the whole safety of the cobot and the safety of the application then needs to be risk assessed.

 Installing a cobot safely requires a detailed risk assessment.
-Consideration should be given to the risks that may occur during the cobots cycle, its movements and the human interaction.
+Consideration should be given to the risks that may occur during the cobots cycle, its tooling, its movements and the human interaction.
+The amount of force and pressure that can be exerted in a collision could result in injury.
+Different parts of the body can receive different forces and pressures and it is the scope of the risk assessment to define these points.

 As cobots are lightweight and portable they have a variety of uses within the same work environment.
 For each separate task and location, a risk assessment should be completed.